MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-08-10-autogenerate-adapter-from-openapi-specification.md

 #### Add Security in OpenAPI specification

 For the adapter to connect to backend systems, security definitions should be added to the OpenAPI specification.
-Adapter generator supports **BASIC** authentication only.
-Authentication types such as **API Key** and **OAUTH2** is not supported currently, for connecting to backend systems.
-For **BASIC** authentication, security definition specification needs to be added to the specification json
+Adapter generator supports **BASIC** and **API Key** authentication only.

+For **BASIC** authentication, security definition specification needs to be added to the specification file.
+Here is a json sample :

 ```javascript
     "securityDefinitions": {